-The Committee did not reach consensus on Use (must-pass criterion for maintenance measures), on two measures, 0122 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Replacement + CABG Surgery and 0114 Risk-Adjusted Postoperative Renal Failure.
+The Committee did not reach consensus on Use (must-pass criterion for maintenance measures) on two measures, 0122 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Replacement + CABG Surgery and 0114 Risk-Adjusted Postoperative Renal Failure.
 The Committee also voted on Importance to Measure and Report, Scientific Acceptability and Feasibility for 0118 Anti-Lipid Treatment Discharge.
-A quorum was subsequently lost; therefore, the Committee continued discussing #0118 but did not vote on the remaining criteria including Use, Usability and Recommendation for Endorsement.
-The Committee reconvened on February 20, 2019 via a web meeting to resume its discussion and voting for #0118 and the remaining 10 measures the Committee did not evaluate during the in-person meeting.
-However, a quorum was not present at the start of the meeting, so the Committee discussed the remaining measures but did not vote during the web meeting.
-Because a quorum was not present at any time during the web meeting, a recording of the web meeting, and an online survey tool to submit their votes within 48 hours.
+A quorum was lost during the meeting; therefore, the Committee continued discussing 0118 but did not vote on the remaining criteria including Use, Usability, and recommendation for endorsement.
+The Committee reconvened on February 20, 2019 via a web meeting to resume its discussion and voting for 0118 and the remaining 10 measures, which the Committee did not evaluate during the in-person meeting.
+However, a quorum of the Committee was not present at the start of the meeting, so the Committee discussed the remaining measures but did not vote during the web meeting.
+Because a quorum was not present at any time during the web meeting, NQF staff provided the Committee a copy of the transcript from the in-person meeting, a recording of the web meeting, and an online survey tool to submit their votes within 48 hours.
+During the post-comment web meeting on May 8, 2019, the Committee re-voted on Usability and Use criteria and Overall Suitability of the two measures (0122 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Replacement + CABG Surgery and 0114 Risk-Adjusted Postoperative Renal Failure) for which consensus was not reached during the in-person meeting.
+The Committee, ultimately, recommended both measures for continued endorsement.